 Xavier Cirera - Research Fellow

-Xavier Cirera is a trade economist with an interest in the impact of trade reform, trade preferences and regional integration.
-He has extensive experience working in Southern and Eastern Africa and Brazil.
+Xavier Cirera no longer works for IDS.
+As a trade economist with an interest in the impact of trade reform, trade preferences and regional integration, he has extensive experience working in Southern and Eastern Africa and Brazil.

 His recent research focuses on three main areas of trade and development: the impact of different regional and preferential trade agreements, such as GSP and EPAs; firm level analysis of the determinants of export diversification and the impact of trade reform and trade exposure on firm level productivity; and, the impact of emerging powers in Africa.